 Troy University Libraries offer services at Dothan, Montgomery, Phenix City and Troy campuses in Alabama.
 A variety of services are offered including instruction in the use of the library and its resources on an individual (walkup) or group basis by appointment.
 Bibliographies on various topics are available.
 New bibliographies can be prepared upon faculty request.
 Interlibrary loan services for materials not housed in the libraries are provided for students, faculty and staff.
-The Libraries provide an online public access catalog (WEBCAT), access to a multitude of online database systems containing more than 12,000 journals (periodicals) with full text, some database systems with partial full text and/or bibliographic references, and over 45,000 full text books.
+The Libraries provide an online public access catalog, access to a multitude of online database systems containing more than 19,000 journals (periodicals) with full text, some database systems with partial full text and/or bibliographic references, and over 50,000 full text books.
 The databases cover a wide range of subjects and disciplines.
 The databases are available to all Troy students, faculty and staff wherever they are located.

-Each Library has its own hours of operation and procedures for circulation of materials, overdue materials charges, and costs for the use of photocopiers, microform printers, lamination, transparencies, etc. All of the procedural information may be found by clicking on the specific library from the following website: https://library.troy.edu.
+Each Library has its own hours of operation.
+All procedural information may be found by clicking on the specific library from the following website: https://library.troy.edu.